logo for strength-and-power-for-volleyball.com

 This is to travel a greater distance sideways at the net.
 To move left, take a step with your left foot, then cross your right foot over in front of your body (your body is now sideways).
 After you have planted the right foot, turn and face the net.
 Jump straight up to block.

-Volleyball skills for More Effective Blocking
+Blocking Volleyball Tips for More Effective Blocking

 Practicing blocking is often left out of practice.
 Players often are left with great potential for improvement.
 Teams can take over a match with good blocking much like a good server can with their serving.